Welcome to the International Baccalaureate (IB) Program

 Can I transfer from one IB World School to another?

-Yes, speak with either Mrs. Jeanblanc or Ms. Smart-Smith to discuss your child's circumstances.
+Yes, in most cases, speak with either Mrs. Jeanblanc or Ms. Smart-Smith to discuss your personal circumstances.

 Is the Diploma Program curriculum the same all over the world?

 The core requirements are the same but there is room for flexibility.
 The courses offered by one school may differ somewhat from those of another school.
-Refer to the IB Pathways document on this website to see the requirements at Baltimore City College.
+Visit https://www.ibo.org/programmes/diploma-programme/ to learn more about the diploma program or speak to the coordinator about the specific courses/pathways offered at City College.

 How successful are IB students in applying to university?